Yankees make blockbuster Giancarlo Stanton trade official

 "I wouldn't say sad day," Marlins president of baseball operations Michael Hill said.
 "It's a win-win for both sides. ...
 I know Giancarlo made it clear midway through the 2017 season he didn't want to be part of a rebuild."

 The Yankees topped baseball with 241 home runs last season.
-The prospect of the daunting duo together in the lineup — and putting on batting practice shows — raised thoughts of their previous powerful 1-2 punches, such as Babe Ruth and Lou Gehrig, along with Mickey Mantle and Roger Maris.
+The prospect of the daunting duo together in the lineup — and putting on batting practice shows — raised thoughts of the team's previous powerful 1-2 punches, such as Babe Ruth and Lou Gehrig, along with Mickey Mantle and Roger Maris.

 Shortly after the Yankees and Marlins agreed to the deal last weekend, Judge, the unanimous AL Rookie of the Year, sent a tweet to Stanton showing a clip from the movie "Step Brothers" with Will Ferrell saying, "Did we just become best friends?"